LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- removed define for hardware.h
 --- added #ifndef HAL_SUPPORT around any code for direct I/O to hide it from configue window
 --- modified to show number of s32 in and out pins
+--- modified modbus page to put debug level on a line by it's self and added options for read hold register, write register and write registers

 drawing.c:
 --- added colour to variable names for input (red) and output (blue) in section display drawing area